-PREREQUISITES: Biology I and Chemistry I with at least a B average.
+PREREQUISITE: Biology I and Chemistry I with at least a B average.

 This rigorous college-level course is designed for students with superior academic ability, active interest in the life sciences, and a desire for challenge.
 It is a laboratory science that includes the topics covered in the first two semesters of biology at most colleges and universities.
 Topics studied include ecology, evolution, biochemistry, cells, enzymes and metabolism, plants and animal structure and function, heredity and molecular genetics.
 The course has a significant laboratory component, and students will develop the ability to design and implement scientific investigations.
 The course provides students with the conceptual framework, factual knowledge, and analytical skills necessary to work within the rapidly growing field of science.
-State regulations require all AP students to take the AP Exam.
-(Students receive 2 credits: Biology 2 Honors and AP Biology)
+Students receive 2 credits: Biology 2 Honors and AP Biology.

-• Biology IB (2 courses over 2 years)
+• IB Biology (2 courses over 2 years)